 Later in February, Amnesty International South Africa also handed over solidarity messages to Popi’s sister Lihle and Bongeka’s cousin Mdu.

-We will continue to campaign for the immediate and unconditional release of Khaled, and to call on governments to combat injustices and respect human rights.
-Want to get involved in a movement that makes a difference?
-Find out how here.
+We will continue to campaign for the immediate and unconditional release of Nassima, Idris, and all those unfairly imprisoned.
+We will continue to call for justice for Gustavo and for Popi and Bongeka, for all Australian states to ban conversion practices, and for governments everywhere to combat injustices and respect human rights.